cylc/cylc-admin/docs/proposal-new-output-syntax.md

-This proposal introduces the concept of **task completion** with **required** and **optional** outputs, as a way to convey the intended path of execution to the Cylc 8 spawn-on-demand scheduler. *A task must complete all required outputs in order to be considered complete.* If not, it gets retained in the n=0 task pool as incomplete, which will be flagged as error and (like partially satisfied prerequisites) will stall the scheduler if it has nothing else to do.
+This proposal introduces the concept of **task completion** with **required** and **optional** outputs, as a way to convey the intended path of execution to the Cylc 8 spawn-on-demand scheduler. *A task must complete all required outputs in order to be considered complete.* Otherwise it will be retained in the `n=0` task pool as incomplete, which will be flagged as error and (like partially satisfied prerequisites) will stall the scheduler if it has nothing else to do.
 Optional outputs do not contribute to task completion.